Azure-Samples/Speech-Service-Actions-Template/documentation/3-improve-the-model.md

 # 3. Improve the model

-During the development of a Custom Speech model, developers make updates to the training data used to train the Custom Speech model, and/or to the testing data used to evaluate the accuracy of that model to improve the accuracy of that model.
+During the development of a Custom Speech model, developers  improve the accuracy of a model by updating the training data used to train the Custom Speech model, and/or the testing data used to evaluate the accuracy of that model.

 Follow these steps to make updates to the training and testing data to illustrate making improvements to the model when compared to the baseline model from [Train an initial model](2-train-an-initial-model.md#table-of-contents).

 This template includes sample testing data from the [cognitive-services-speech-sdk repository](https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/sampledata/customspeech) for the purposes of this walk through.
 The `testing/audio-and-trans.zip` file contains [audio + human-labeled transcript data](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#audio--human-labeled-transcript-data-for-testingtraining) used to test your model.

-In the steps in this document, you will update the training and testing data and create a Pull Request with those updates.
-That Pull Request will trigger two GitHub Action workflows:
+In the steps in this document, you will update the training and testing data and create a pull request containing those updates.
+That pull request will trigger two GitHub Action workflows:

 * **SpeechTestDataCI** triggers on updates to test data.
 This workflow will retest the benchmark model with the updated test data to calculate the new benchmark Word Error Rate (WER).
 * **SpeechTrainDataCICD** triggers on updates to training data.
 This workflow will build a new model from the training data and test whether the new model has a better WER than the benchmark model.
 If that new model has a better WER than the benchmark model, the workflow will create a release and endpoint for the new model and the new model will become the new benchmark.